Skip To Main Content

 fixed-header

-In February 2024, an application process will be initiated for center-based and independent schools programs operating classrooms within the City of Boston.
+Every year, an application process will be initiated for community providers operating classrooms within the City of Boston.
 Once this process starts, detailed information and the application itself will be available on the City of Boston Vendor portal.

-You can learn about the UPK model through the UPK Model Overview or these slides
+You can learn about the Boston Pre-K model through the Boston Pre-K Overview or these slides

-Boston Universal Pre-K created this roadmap for established early childhood providers in the City of Boston.
-This resource is designed to assist in aligning your program with the high-quality standards of Boston UPK.
-It is essential to note that achieving these milestones does not grant UPK provider status but properly aligns your program with the established UPK Quality Standards.
+Boston Pre-K created this roadmap for established early childhood providers in the City of Boston.
+This resource is designed to assist in aligning your program with the high-quality standards of Boston Pre-K. It is essential to note that achieving these milestones does not grant Boston Pre-K provider status but properly aligns your program with the established Boston Pre-K quality standards.

 Pathway for adherence to quality Pre-K program standards informatic